-The Magento ecommerce platform has been receive quite a bit of media attention recently – and for good reason!
+The Magento e-commerce platform has received quite a bit of media attention recently – and for good reason!
 Available in both free open source and paid enterprise-level versions, the system is full-featured and provides a great customer experience for the companies that use it to set up shop.

 However, the Magento system out-of-the-box does have a few weaknesses from an SEO perspective.
 So if you do decide to make use of this platform, you’ll want to address all of the following issues before launching your site: